Queen-to-be-Constance-Budgiesnuggler/arch-spiral-compass/README.md

 # Archimedean Spiral Compass

 A **Vibe-coded** tool for generating and visualizing Archimedean spirals.
-Designed as a standalone web application and a seamless integration for **Autodesk Fusion 360**.
+Designed as a standalone web application and a seamless add-in integration for **Autodesk Fusion 360**.

-**Completely programmed by AI - Original idea and work in process by me**
+**Completely programmed by AI - Original idea and work in process by me** - I actually have no idea of what im doing, I just needed a tool for very weird loft function where I just haven't completely decided on the final shape yet.

+- Feel free to use, edit and share as you like.

 ---